JessGiannini/makeThatMoney2/README.md

 - [Tests](#test-instructions)
 - [Questions](#questions)

   ## Installation Instructions

+  1.Clone the repository

+  git clone

+  2.Install all the dependencies which includes (dotenv, express, mysql2, sequelize )

   npm i

-## Usage

-First clone down the repo.
-Open on any code editor, then install the dependencies by running 'npm i' in the terminal.
-Next thing run 'npm start'.
-Follow the prompt in the terminal and answer all the question then you be all set.
-The HTML file will create inside dist folder.
+  3.Create a .env file and fill in your own password

+  DB_NAME=ecommerce_db
+  DB_USER=root
+  DB_PW= <---Your Password

+  4.Create the database - login in to mysql in terminal under the db directory.

+  SOURCE schema.sql

+  5.Seed the sample data

+  npm run seed

+  6.Run the server

+  npm run start

 ## Author